hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

 .. index:: EVENT_INPUT

-Sherpa provides the possibility to output events in various formats, e.g. the HepEVT common block structure or the HepMC format.
+Sherpa provides the possibility to output events in various formats, e.g. the HepMC format.
 The authors of Sherpa assume that the user is sufficiently acquainted with these formats when selecting them.